-THE wind was a torrent of darkness among the gusty trees,
+The wind was a torrent of darkness upon the gusty trees,

 The moon was a ghostly galleon tossed upon cloudy seas,